Here’s how to apply IT architecture:

 They need to be able to adapt to recent changes and roll with the punches.

-How Does Unified Modeling Language Fit Into This?
+How Does Unified Modeling Language Fit Into All This?

 Unified modeling language, or UML for short, is basically how developers, software engineers, and IT architects navigate a system.